WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/Contributing.md

 @Image(source: "Name-of-Image-File", alt: "Optional image description.")
 ```

-To place an image side by side with some text (like done in the next section below), you can utilize the `@Row` and `@Column` directives:
+To place an image side by side with some text (like done in the Getting Started section below), you can utilize the `@Row` and `@Column` directives:

 ```Swift
 @Row(numberOfColumns: 3) {